 How You Can Help

 You can support survivors of human trafficking in our community just like this young woman.
-When you give to Project FIGHT, you enable us to provide shelter, meals, clothing and essentials in their time of need.
+When you give to stop Human Trafficking, you enable us to provide shelter, meals, clothing and essentials in their time of need.